June 11th Update: Updated to reflect new status extensions, including British Airways.

 Radisson – Radisson is extending points expiry by 6 months and granting status extensions to all until February 2022.
 Good on you, Radisson!

 IHG – Intercontinental Hotel Group has adjusted criterion for earning elite status in 2020, which is a clever approach.
 They still want you to aim for loyalty, they’re not just giving it to you, but they’re being reasonable about how much you will actually be able to accomplish, being that nearly half the year will be over before things get better.

-Hilton – Hilton just set the bar.
-The hotel group is extending all statuses which were due to expire in March 2020 through to March 2021, and those who have already re-qualified for 2020 will have theirs extended through 2022.
+Hilton – The hotel group is extending all statuses which were due to expire in March 2020 through to March 2021, and those who have already re-qualified for 2020 will have theirs extended through 2022.
 Fantastic stuff.

 — Executive Traveller (@AusBT) March 18, 2020

-Qantas – Qantas takes the cake now for friendliest policy, offering free status extension through 2021 for all elite members.
+Qantas – Qantas is offering free status extension through 2021 for all elite members

 TAP Portugal – TAP is extending all current Gold and Silver members status by 12 months.
 Great move, and 12 months is generous.